 The temperature that you serve the wine can seriously affect the way it tastes.
 When red wines are served too warm they tend to taste unbalanced with an alcohol edge.
 White wines taste especially flat and dull when sipped overly warm.

 If the wines are served too cold then aromas and flavors will be suppressed and muted and, for reds, the tannins may seem harsh and astringent.
-Too often, white wines are served straight out of a fridge while reds are opened at a toasty room temperature, neither situation is ideal.
+Too often, white wines are served straight out of a fridge while reds are opened at toasty room temperature, neither situation is ideal.

 Best Temperatures for Serving Wine